Blossoms on the Bay

-The cottage has two spacious bedrooms each with a queen bed, electric blanket and cozy doona.
+The cottage has two spacious bedrooms each with a queen bed, electric heating, electric blanket and cozy doona.

 Nubeena is a small village with all the facilities for a fabulous seaside holiday.

 We have the only accommodation of this kind in Nubeena.
 The cottage is an eclectic mix of historic building, modern finishes and artwork and comfortable furnishings.
-The cottage has two queen rooms to accommodate two couples and there are two pullout single beds (bedding suppied).
-There is a cot provided with bedding - $30 charge.
+The cottage has two queen rooms to accommodate two couples and there are twofold-out single beds (bedding suppied).
+There is a cot provided with bedding - $25 charge.